I’ve been wanting to go back to Shakertown for a long time…and it had been put off several times until this week!

-After about a 25 mile drive west of Lexington to Harrodsburg, we bought our tickets and then drove down this tiny tiny road to the boat dock.
+After about a 25 mile drive west of Lexington to Harrodsburg, I bought my tickets and then drove down this tiny tiny road to the boat dock.
 There were quite a few people out for the ride.
 We learned that due to high waters, the boat ride had been cancelled earlier in the week.
-We were glad we had rescheduled, for we wouldn’t have gotten to do what we set to do!

 After everyone settled in on the boat, our tour guide headed us down the river.
 He spoke about High Bridge, a very very high bridge that is used for railroads.
 We learned that the man who built the Brooklyn Bridge designed the first High Bridge, which was built in 1877.
 A second one had to be built in order to hold the weight of newer, larger trains.
 He also told us about High Bridge Park, which used to be a big destination for people to come for shows, gambling, and the like back in the 1930s.
 People used to be able to take a train from Cincinnati and spend the day here for $1.